-Save $20 On Anker's Brand New Dash Cam
+Save Nearly $40 On Anker's Brand New Dash Cam [Exclusive]

 Best Home DealsThe best home, kitchen, smart home, and automotive deals from around the web, updated daily.

-Anker’s ever-expanding family of dash cams just got a new member, and it’s $20 off at launch.
+Anker’s ever-expanding family of dash cams just got a new member, and it’s $38 off today with promo code RV4KINJA, just for our readers.

 The Roav DashCam S1 looks just like the original model that we reviewed on The Inventory, but it shoots 1080/60 instead of 1080/30, giving you twice as many opportunities to get a clear shot of a license plate.
 An upgraded Sony image sensor improves low light performance, built-in GPS lets you log your trips, and it even comes with a 32GB microSD card and two port car charger in the box, so you’ll have everything you need to get started.